bpleines/ansible-infoblox/README.md

 1. Add a sequence of host records at the next available ip address
 2. Update a service
 3. Take a configuration snapshot
-4. Provision a gridmaster member
+4. Provision a gridmaster candidate
+5. Provision a gridmember

 Requirements
 ------------